- Home

 12. Folding wooden stool

 Folding stools have all kinds of uses.
-They’re handy to take camping, can be used as extra seating (for example, at a barbecue), or can even act as a mini side table, depending on the size.
-And, if you enjoy working with wood, then making your own folding stool is also an effective way to hone your carpentry skills.
+They’re handy to take camping, can be used as extra seating, or can act as a mini side table, depending on the size.
+And, if you enjoy working with wood, making your own folding stool is also an effective way to hone your carpentry skills.

-The video above from Family Handyman will show you how to get started.
-Though, if you want more detailed written instructions, including measurements of the materials used, then you can find a full written guide here.
+The video above from Family Handyman will show you how to get started with making a folding wooden stool.
+Though, if you’d like more detailed written instructions, including measurements of the materials used, you can find a full written guide here.

 For more woodworking ideas, you might also want to check out our list of 12 practical things you can make from wood.